Alex-Huleatt/wolfssl-examples/dtls/tutorial-udp-dtls.md

 };
 ```
 ####2.3.
 Add a DTLS selection function
-This is similar to the tcp_select() function in CyaSSL.
+This is similar to the tcp_select() function in wolfSSL.
 This function will also call
 select():
 ```c
 /* tcp select using dtls nonblocking function*/